emartinez-dev/libft/README.md

 C programming can be very tedious when one doesn’t have access to the highly useful standard functions.
 This project is about understanding the way these functions work, implementing them in C and learning to use them.
 I have expanded my libft to implement more functions, so I can reuse them again on the next projects.
+Check the project tags to see the different versions of this library.

 ## How to use